List of alien races in Marvel Comics: Kosmosians

-The Kosmosians are a semi-reptilian race with similarities to multi-cellular amoeboids, with bodies that can "flow" as they move, thereby changing their length, which is 50' on average.
-Kosmosians come from the planet Kosmos, fifth from the sun in the Zokka star system, in the Milky Way galaxy.
+The Kosmosians are a semi-reptilian species with similarities to multi-cellular amoeboids, with bodies that can "flow" as they move, thereby changing their length, which is 50' on average.
+Kosmosians come from the planet Kosmos, fifth from the sun in the Zokka star system, in the Milky Way.
 They have limited telepathic abilities which cause victims to be hypnotized into ceasing to live.
-Dr. Vernon van Dyne, father of Janet van Dyne once summoned a Kosmosian to Earth, which killed him.
-Hank Pym drove the creature away from Earth.
-First seen in Tales to Astonish #44 (June 1963).

 Kronans

-The Kronans are a semi-humanoid race, also known as "the Stone Men of Saturn", whose orange bodies are silicon-based and 8 ft tall on average, with thick, virtually impenetrable stone-like hides.
-Their home planet is Ria, first from the sun in the Krona star system in the Milky Way galaxy.
+The Kronans are a semi-humanoid species, also known as "the Stone Men of Saturn", whose orange bodies are silicon-based and 8 ft tall on average, with thick, virtually impenetrable stone-like hides.
+Their home planet is Ria, first from the sun in the Krona star system in the Milky Way.
 As revealed in World War Hulk: Aftersmash: Warbound #4, Kronans are genderless and do not reproduce sexually, emerging from Ria itself.
 The most notable Kronan has been the Hulk's ally Korg.
-First seen (as the Stone Men from Saturn) in Journey into Mystery #83 (August 1962).

 Kronans in other media

-Kronans appear in the Marvel Cinematic Universe films Thor: The Dark World, Thor: Ragnarok, Thor: Love and Thunder, and Guardians of the Galaxy Vol. 2.
+Kronans appear in the Marvel Cinematic Universe films Thor: The Dark World, Thor: Ragnarok, Thor: Love and Thunder, Avengers: Endgame and Guardians of the Galaxy Vol. 2.
 Thor: Love and Thunder featured the Kronan deity Ninny (voiced by Taika Waititi).

 Krozzar

-The Krozzar are a race of scaly-skinned aliens.
+The Krozzar are a scaly-skinned species.

 Krylorians

-The Krylorians are a semi-humanoid race from the planet Krylor, third from the sun in the Aceta star system in the Andromeda galaxy.
+The Krylorians are a semi-humanoid species from the planet Krylor, third from the sun in the Aceta star system in the Andromeda galaxy.
 Krylorians have an extremely high level of technology, with advanced interstellar ships powered and guided psionically.
 They are also advanced in molecular-scale manipulation, transmutation, and robotics.
 Bereet is a known Krylorian.
-First seen in The Incredible Hulk (vol. 2) #269 (March 1982).